Mustard seed: Uses

-Grinding and mixing the seeds with water, vinegar or other liquids creates the yellow condiment known as prepared mustard.
+Grinding and mixing the seeds with water, vinegar or other liquids creates the yellow-to-brown condiment known as prepared mustard.

 Mustard seeds are used as a spice in South Asia.
 The seeds are usually fried until they pop.
 The leaves are also stir-fried and eaten as a vegetable.
 Mustard oil is used for body massage during extreme winters, as it is thought to keep the body warm.
 In South Asian cuisine mustard oil or shorsher tel is the predominant cooking medium.
 Mustard seeds are also essential ingredients in spicy fish dishes like jhaal and paturi.
 A variety of pickles consisting mainly of mangoes, red chili powder, and powdered mustard seed preserved in mustard oil are popular.

 In North America, mustard seeds are used in spices and condiments.
 Yellow mustard is popular in the United States and is often used as a condiment in sandwiches and other dishes.
 Mustard seeds are first ground into a powder and then mixed with other ingredients to create this condiment.
 Roughly 1,000 seeds are used in the preparation of 8 ounces of mustard.